spiperac/dotfiles/README.md

    This will:
    - Install required dependencies.
    - Run *stow* to sort out dot files.
-   - Install Neovim plugins and CoC extensions.
+   - Install Emacs and Neovim plugins and CoC extensions.
    - Setup tmux and zsh.
-   - Setup Hyprland and i3, with multiple plugins.
+   - Setup Sway, Waybar, Wofi and Swaync.

 4. Log out and log back in if the default shell is changed to Zsh.